Salt Lake Bees: Venue

 The Bees play at The Ballpark at America First Square.

 The Bees formerly played at Smith's Ballpark.
 It was once known as Franklin Covey Field.
 It was renamed in 2014.

 Mascot

 The team mascot is a large bee named Bumble.
+In 2026, the Bees introduced four other mascots: Honey, Daysie, Jensen, and Swiggy.
+Honey is another bee and the best friend of Bumble.
+Daysie, named after Downtown Daybreak, is a golden doodle dog.
+Jensen is a dinosaur named after paleontologist Jim Jensen, who discovered the Utahraptor.
+Swiggy is a dirty soda.

 Media

-All Salt Lake Bees games are streamed on milb.tv.
+All Salt Lake Bees games are streamed on MiLB.TV.
 In Salt Lake, Bees games are broadcast locally on radio station KZNS.
-Beginning in 2024, weekend home games began being locally telecasted by KMYU.
+As of 2026, Tuesday, Wednesday, and Thursday home games are locally telecasted by KMYU.
+Additionally, one home series a season is designated as "Bees Week," in which all six games (Tuesday through Sunday) can be seen on KMYU.

-Tony Parks is the voice of the Bees, inheriting that position in 2024 following the retirement of longtime voice Steve Klauke, who died suddenly in June 2024.
+Tony Parks is the voice of the Bees, inheriting that position in 2024 following the retirement of longtime voice Steve Klauke, who died suddenly in June 2024 after being struck by an automobile.The driver was later convicted of negligent homicide.